Correcting for finite statistics effects in a quantum steering experiment

-Firstly, we numerically simulate the ASR as a function of the mixing parameter $\mu$ (Fig.~\ref{fig:vary_werner}).
+Firstly, we numerically simulate the ASR as a function of the mixing parameter $\mu$ (Fig.~\ref{fig:ASR_hist_3_settings}a).
 Our results demonstrate steering on average with positive $\overline{ASR}$ values for $\mu \geq \frac{1}{\sqrt{2}}$ and $\mu \geq \frac{1}{\sqrt{3}}$ for two and three measurement settings per side, respectively.
-These values match standard results for the steering robustness when considering Werner states \cite{skrzypczyk2014quantifying}. \\ For maximally entangled states with $\mu=1$ and three measurement settings per side, we obtain a maximum $ASR_{3}$ value of 0.2679, equivalent to the SR value in this scenario.
+These values match standard results for the SR when considering Werner states \cite{skrzypczyk2014quantifying}.

+For maximally entangled states with $\mu=1$ and three measurement settings per side, we obtain a maximum $ASR_{3}$ value of 0.2679, equivalent to the SR value.
 By reducing the measurements to two settings per side -- the minimal set size, we obtain $\overline{ASR}_{2} = 0.0627$ for $\mu=1$, when averaged over all combinations of measurements.
 For two perfectly aligned measurements per side, Eq.~(\ref{ASR_wit}) can take a maximum value of 0.1716.
 We note that in this scenario, the $ASR_{2}$ value is identical to Eq.~\ref{EqSR}.
-We also note that $SR_{2}>\overline{ASR}_{2}$ even though $\max(ASR_{2})=SR_{2}$.
-This is because the SR has access to full tomographic information on Bob's side, so when measurements are random, SR will perform better, on average, than the ASR.
-However, the best case is still the same for both.
+We also note that $SR_{2} \geq \overline{ASR}_{2}$ though $\max(ASR_{2})=SR_{2}$ as the SR has access to full tomographic information on Bob's side, so when measurements are random, SR will perform better, on average, than the ASR.